twrobel/bikesto/bikesto/privacy-policy.md

+---
+layout: post
+title:  Privacy policy
+project: bikesto
+---

 This  privacy policy applies to all information collected through our mobile application, ("**Apps**"),  and/or any related services, sales, marketing or events (we refer to them collectively in this  privacy policy as the "**Services**").

 **Please read this  privacy policy carefully as it will help you make informed decisions about sharing your personal information with us.**